Academic Review Policy

 - Students with less than a 2.0 term GPA will be placed on academic probation.
 The student must attain a C or better for all courses in the following term.

 - To remain in good standing, students are expected to maintain at least a 67 percent completion ratio and a cumulative GPA of at least 2.0.

 - Students who miss two or more sessions of one course may be required to retake the course.

 - Students who miss three consecutive class meetings may be dropped at the end of the term and must apply for readmission if they wish to complete the program.

 - Students who receive I or F grades for two or more courses may be dropped at the end of the term in which the student is currently enrolled.
-If such students wish to complete the program, they must first complete any incomplete courses and then contact the associate director of Adult and Professional Studies programs to request readmittance to another cohort.
+If such students wish to complete the program, they must first complete any incomplete courses and then request readmittance to another cohort.

 - Any course for which an F grade was assigned must be repeated and successfully completed.
 Students must pay for repeating an unsuccessfully completed course.

 - If provisional admission has been granted, completion of all courses in Term 1 with grades of C or better will give the student full admission and eligibility to continue into Term 2.